MarcL/marclittlemore.com/src/index.md

 ---
 layout: homepage
 permalink: /
-title: I am Marc Littlemore
+title: Hello, I'm Marc Littlemore
 ---

 I've been a professional software engineer since 1993 and I build and manage high performing engineering teams and applications at the BBC.